Maxxie and Anwar: Plot synopsis

-Roundview Sixth Form College's Year 12 history class (and, for some reason, Tony) are going to Russia to study post-Soviet developments in the country.
+Roundview Sixth Form College's Year 12 history class as well as Tony are going to Russia to study post-Soviet developments in the country.
 The class is excited to arrive, but not for the "learning experience" that teacher Tom is so enthused over, but because they are planning on a massive party, and are smuggling drugs into Russia stored in Sid's anus.
 As the group land in Russia, Sid gets through the metal detectors but is close to being found out by sniffer dogs.
-He is saved when Anwar accidentally sets off a metal detector and is forced to have a rectal inspection himself, and Tom has to pay for his release using American money which is never actually explained or even acknowledged.
+He is saved when Anwar accidentally sets off a metal detector and is forced to have a rectal inspection himself, and Tom is forced to pay a bribe for his release.
 The day gets worse when their bus is discovered to have broken down, forcing them to hitch a ride on an open-roofed cattle wagon to their youth centre, which is an abandoned, prison-like place.
 To make matters even worse than this, Sid discovers he is constipated, and they are unable to get the drugs.
 Maxxie and Anwar share a room.
 Anwar is impressed by the drawings Maxxie has made of the two, but is shocked when he discovered Maxxie has drawn a picture of Anwar's penis.
 After Anwar makes a homophobic remark, Maxxie angrily storms off to Tony and Sid's room, requesting that he swap with Sid.
 Tony, sensing an opportunity to "try something new," immediately begins hitting on Maxxie, trying to get him to let him perform fellatio.
 Meanwhile, Anwar sees a beautiful Russian girl working outside a nearby house, and immediately call the others.
 By the time they arrive, though, she is not there, and they assume he is making it up.
 That night, Chris calls in to say goodnight to Angie, but must hide under the bed when Tom arrives and tries to impress Angie by doing squats in his underwear.
 After Tom falls asleep, Chris kisses Angie goodnight and leaves.
 At the same time, Anwar sees the Russian girl in her bedroom, this time in her underwear.
 She sees him through her mirror and waves.